Maggiexmqdd/Maggiexmqdd.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
 I'm Manqi, a final-year graduate student in Electric Engineering at Tsinghua University.
 My research interests are optimization, game theory, control, and their application in power systems.

-I received my bachelor’s degree with honor in Management Science and Technology at North China Electric Power University.

-In my spare time, I enjoy hiking, badminton, traveling, and photography.
+I received my bachelor’s degree with honors in Management Science and Technology at North China Electric Power University.
+I enjoy hiking, badminton, and traveling in my spare time.

 News and Updates
 ======